 Provide preventative education by creating a culture of zero tolerance for sexism, misogyny/ Misandry, homophobia, biphobia and sexual violence and sexual harassment.
-Our values and behaviour principals

 Ensure all staff are aware of the setting's guidance for their use of mobile technology and have discussed safeguarding issues around the use of mobile technologies and their associated risks.